How to Switch IT service provider? | IT Support | Technowand

 Get The Proposal & Think It Over

 You should have a good idea about how everything will operate with them moving forward.
 If anything is unclear ask them.
 Think it over.
 This shouldn’t be hard.
 If it is you probably don’t want to change.
-The new provider should sweep you off your feet.
+The new IT service provider should sweep you off your feet.

 Want a website that delivers customers to your door?

 This shouldn’t be awkward.
 But you will need some things from them before you say goodbye.
 You will need a description of the updates completed for the last quarter – or at least the last 90 days.
 Any IT service provider worth their salt should be able to give you this sort of documentation.

 You will need to do an inventory of assets with them.
 This is so you can ensure you have a good understanding of what you own and what they do.